redis/redis-doc/topics/benchmarks.md

 redis-benchmark results seem non deterministic because client and server processes are distributed randomly on the cores.
 To get deterministic results, it is required to use process placement tools (on Linux: taskset or numactl).
-Here are some results of 4 KB SET benchmark for 3 CPUs (AMD Istanbul, Intel Nehalem EX, and Intel Westmere) with different relative placements.
 The most efficient combination is always to put the client and server on two different cores of the same CPU to benefit from the L3 cache.
+Here are some results of 4 KB SET benchmark for 3 server CPUs (AMD Istanbul, Intel Nehalem EX, and Intel Westmere) with different relative placements.
+Please note this benchmark is not meant to compare CPU models between themselves (CPUs exact model and frequency are therefore not disclosed).

 ![NUMA chart](https://github.com/dspezia/redis-doc/raw/6374a07f93e867353e5e946c1e39a573dfc83f6c/topics/NUMA_chart.gif)

-+ With high-end configurations, the number of connections is also an important factor.
++ With high-end configurations, the number of client connections is also an important factor.
 Being based on epoll/kqueue, Redis event loop is quite scalable.
 Redis has already been benchmarked at more than 60000 connections, and was still able to sustain 50000 q/s in these conditions.
 As a rule of thumb, an instance with 30000 connections can only process half the throughput achievable with 100 connections.
 + With high-end configurations, it is possible to achieve higher throughput by tuning the NIC(s) configuration and associated interruptions.
-Best throughput is achieved by associating Rx/Tx NIC queues to dedicated cores, and activating RPS (Receive Packet Steering) support.
+Best throughput is achieved by setting an affinity between Rx/Tx NIC queues and CPU cores, and activating RPS (Receive Packet Steering) support.
 More information in this [thread](https://groups.google.com/forum/#!msg/redis-db/gUhc19gnYgc/BruTPCOroiMJ).
+Jumbo frames may also provide a performance boost when large objects are used.
++ Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragementation.
+If you did not compile Redis by itself, you can use the INFO command to check the mem_allocator field.
+Please note most benchmarks do not run long enough to generate significant external fragementation (contrary to production Redis instances).

 Other things to consider
 ------------------------

-- Fixed CPU frequency policy
+One important goal of any benchmark is to get reproducible results, so they can be compared to the results of other tests.

-- isolated environment as far as possible
++ A good practice is to try to run tests on isolated hardware as far as possible.
-- check the system: no swapping, no other I/O activity than the one of Redis etc ...
-- 32/64 bits and memory consumption
-- memory allocator
+If it is not possible, then the system must be monitored to check the benchmark is not perturbated by some external activity.
++ Some configurations (desktops and laptops for sure, some servers as well) have a variable CPU core frequency mechanism.
+The policy controlling this mechanism can be set at the OS level.
+Some CPU models are more aggressive than others at adapting the frequency of the CPU cores to the workload.
+To get reproducible results, it is better to set the highest possible fixed frequency for all the CPU cores involved in the benchmark.
++ An important point is to size the system accordingly to the benchmark.
+The system must have enough RAM and must not swap.
+On Linux, do not forget to set the overcommit_memory parameter correctly.
+Please note 32 and 64 bits Redis instances have not the same memory footprint.
++ If you plan to use RDB or AOF for your benchmark, please check there is no other I/O activity in the system.
+Avoid putting RDB or AOF files on NAS or NFS shares, or on any other devices impacting your network bandwidth and/or latency (for instance, EBS on Amazon EC2).

 # Example of benchmark result